Single-crossing dominance: A preference lattice: Introduction

-Crown- and diamond-freeness are standard concepts in combinatorics; the former is studied by e.g. \textcite{Lu2014}, and the latter by \textcite{GriggsLiLu2012}. \textcite{BallPultrSichler2006} show that crown- and diamond-freeness togther are \emph{nearly} equivalent to the absence of weak cycles in the transitive reduction. \footnote{\textcite{Truss1996} appears to have been the first to prove a theorem along these lines (see also \textcite{GrayTruss2009}).
-We build on this result in \cref{app:appendix:cycles_chalices} to give a graphical characterisation of crown- and diamond-freeness.} The latter property has another economic application: \textcite{BrooksFrankelKamenica2020} show that it characterises those posets on which every Blackwell-monotone assignment of distributions of posterior beliefs can be realised by some information structure. \footnote{In the probability literature, \textcite{FillMachida2001} show that the same property characterises those posets on which every stochastically monotone assignment of probability measures can be realised (in law) by some a.s. increasing process.}
+Crown- and diamond-freeness are standard concepts in combinatorics \parencite[e.g.][]{BakerFishburnRoberts1972,GriggsLiLu2012,Lu2014}. \textcite{BallPultrSichler2006} show that crown- and diamond-freeness together are \emph{nearly} equivalent to the absence of weak cycles from the Hasse diagram.
+This latter property appears in the probability literature, where it characterises those posets $(\mathcal{X},\mathord{\primgeq})$ on which every first-order stochastically increasing family of probability measures may be realised by an a.s. increasing process on $\mathcal{X}$ \parencite{FillMachida2001}. \textcite{BrooksFrankelKamenica2022} prove the analogous result for second-order stochastic dominance, and apply this to beliefs and information structures.